 There are some ethical questions to consider about collecting and monitoring your employees’ health data.
 But it can’t be denied that wellbeing technology can play a major role in helping you to create a workplace culture that actively promotes a healthy lifestyle.

-Finally, if you want to manage sickness absence, you need to understand your employees and the sort of things that might encourage them to call in sick.
+Finally, if you want to minimise sickness absence, you need to understand your employees and the sort of things that might encourage them to call in sick.

 If you can learn when and why your employees are most likely to call in sick, you might spot some opportunities to make some lasting improvements to your workplace and your company culture.

-Our sickness management software will give you a clear overview of your business’s absence data.
+Logging employee sickness will give you a clear overview of your business’s absence data.
 You’ll be able to spot patterns, which could help you identify ways in which you can act to make staff sickness less likely.

 For an example of how this might work, consider this: We analysed the data of more than 500 UK organizations that use the-days.
 We found that UK employees are most likely to call in sick in the winter months, with November being the single worst month of the year for unplanned absence.

 Why November?
 Because when the weather’s bad, the days are short, and the temperatures are low.
 Christmas is near, which is a major source of stress and anxiety for many.
 Deadlines must be met, clients must be appeased, and there’s a whole host of financial pressures for everyone at this time of year.